How do you choose between a fixed or variable-rate mortgage?

 There are a few different routes you can take when looking for a mortgage.
 You can go to your big bank and choose from the options they make available.
 You can also opt for a mortgage broker.
 A mortgage broker is a licensed professional that will compare mortgages on your behalf from a variety of lenders to help you find the best rates available to you.

-A mortgage broker can save you time and effort because they have access to many different lenders, including the major banks, credit unions, alternative lenders, and private lenders.
+A mortgage broker can save you time and effort because they have access to many different lenders, including the major banks, credit unions, alternative lenders and private lenders.
 They can compare lenders and look for the most competitive mortgage rates without being obligated to pick from any singular lender.
+Moreover, because mortgage brokers are paid on commission, you are not obligated to pay a consultation fee to speak with one.

 You can also Borrowell to find and compare the best mortgage rates available to you, based on your credit score.
 Whether you're a first-time home buyer or looking to refinance your existing loan, you can access your free credit report and instantly see your chances of mortgage approval from lenders across Canada.
 Our Mortgage Coach tool will look at your credit profile and ask a few simple questions to find and compare mortgage rates from over 50 lenders.
 Refinancing your mortgage could temporarily lower your credit score, but you can use Borrowell to compare mortgage rates and see your approval chances without hard credit checks from lenders impacting your score.